Risk to life warning as Storm Eowyn to sweep strong winds and rain across UK

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Gusts of more than 80mph could cause power cuts, travel disruption and damage to buildings as newly named Eowyn threatens the country.
+Gusts of more than 80mph could cause power cuts, travel disruption and damage to buildings as Storm Eowyn threatens the country.

 There could also be a danger to life caused by flying debris.